10 Palestinians Killed As Israel Launches Deadliest West Bank Raid In Years - UrduPoint

 The latest deaths bring the number of Palestinians killed in the West Bank so far this year to 30, including fighters and civilians, most of whom were shot by Israeli forces.

-Saleh al-Arouri, deputy leader of Palestinian militant group Hamas which rules Gaza, vowed that Israel "will pay the price for the Jenin massacre".
+Saleh al-Arouri, deputy leader of the Palestinian militant group Hamas, which rules Gaza, vowed that Israel "will pay the price for the Jenin massacre".

+Shortly after midnight (2200 GMT), two rockets were fired from the Gaza Strip towards Israeli territory, according to witnesses and local security sources.

+They were intercepted by Israel's air defence system, an army spokesman said.

-- 'Bloody massacre' - Washington on Thursday announced US Secretary of State Antony Blinken will travel next week to Israel and the Palestinian territories, where he will push for an "end to the cycle of violence".
+Washington earlier Thursday announced US Secretary of State Antony Blinken would travel next week to Israel and the Palestinian territories, where he will push for an "end to the cycle of violence".

-The Arab League held "the Israeli government led by (Benjamin) Netanyahu fully responsible for committing the horrific bloody massacre".
+US regional allies Jordan, Qatar and Saudi Arabia all strongly condemned the deadly Israeli incursion.

 The mounting toll follows the deadliest year in the Palestinian territory recorded by the UN.